Lengthening of the Tibia

 Limb Lengthening Fixators

-Post Op Care in the Ilizarov Method
+Post Op Care in the Ilizarov Method: (by Dr. Mangal Parihar)

 - lengthening thru the proximal tibia, tends to drift into valgus and procurvatum, and therefore consider presetting distraction in 5 deg of varus;